dvallance/substituter/README.md

 # Substituter

-Substituter is designed to easily override an existing class instance method with a provided Proc.
+Substituter is designed to easily substitute an existing class instance method with a provided Proc.
 The existing method is renamed and a reference is kept to this original method so that the new Proc that is executed will be able to call the original method and has access to its parameters.

 ## Installation